-I grew up in Auburn, Maine and, as part of one of just a few Jewish families in town, was always curious about personal identity, the myriad cultures we all inhabit, and the ways that we think about and treat people who we perceive to be different than ourselves.
+I grew up in Auburn, Maine and as part of one of just a few Jewish families in town was always curious about personal identity, the myriad cultures we inhabit, and the ways that we think about and treat people who we perceive to be different than ourselves.

-The way that we experience the world is rooted in our perceptions and it is a gift for me to work with individuals and organizations to explore and perhaps rethink deep-seeded assumptions often rooted in narratives that we've inherited or "the way it's always been done."
-I strive to facilitate these conversations in a positive and practical way.
+The way that we experience the world is rooted in our perceptions and it is a gift for me to work with individuals and organizations to explore and perhaps rethink deep-seated assumptions often rooted in narratives that we've inherited or "the way it's always been done."
+I strive to facilitate these conversations in a positive, approachable, and practical way.

 I am grateful to have received the following honors and roles:

 The 2021-2022 co-chair of the Diversity Hiring Coalition of Maine,